SBS Wealth KiwiSaver Scheme

 |

-Signing up to the Lifestages scheme is easy, but you’ll need to decide your fund first.
+Signing up to the SBS Wealth KiwiSaver Scheme is easy, but you’ll need to decide your fund first.
 The two options, Income or High Growth, are clearly defined, which makes the choice easier.
 Generally, if you're looking for a safe investment with the lowest risk of seeing your original investment fall, an income fund could be a suitable option.
 But many investment professionals would suggest being in a growth fund for the long term.
-If you're looking for a higher return and are prepared to have your money in higher risk investments, the High Growth fund (or an Auto Option fund with a decent portion allocated to that fund), could both be suitable options.
-Unsure?
-Don't worry, you're not alone.
-Deciding what invest in isn't easy, but our MoneyHub's KiwiSaver fund comparison tool highlights the seven Lifestages funds, as well as 200+ others. |
+If you're looking for a higher return and are prepared to have your money in higher risk investments, the High Growth fund (or an Auto Option fund with a decent portion allocated to that fund), could both be suitable options. |

-There is no minimum investment, and it's easy to take contribution holidaysAs a Lifestages member, you'll pay your fund's management fee, and a membership fee of $24/year.
-If you stop contributing for any reason, these fees will still be charged.
+There is no minimum investment, and it's easy to take contribution holidaysIf you stop contributing for any reason, these fees will still be charged the management fee on your balance.
 If you want to contribute to your fund at a level above your fixed salary contribution, you can do this via the online banking or manually by contacting the client services team.

 |

-Despite being a cash payment, and as is the case with ALL KiwiSaver funds, there is no option to take this money as cash until you turn 65. |
+Despite being a cash payment, and as is the case with all KiwiSaver funds, there is no option to take this money as cash until you turn 65. |

 |